Vegans Eating Out: Avoid Unhappy Surprises

-You go to a restaurant.
-It probably wasn’t your top choice, but you agreed to go there to spend time with your friends, family or even coworkers.
-While it is not a plant-based restaurant, you figure every restaurant offers salads or sides of vegetables, right?
-Finding something that suits you won’t be too hard.
+Vegans and plant-based eaters often find ourselves in this type of scenario: We go to a restaurant.
+It probably wasn’t our top choice, but we agreed to go there to spend time with our friends, family or even coworkers.
+While it is not a plant-based restaurant, we figure every restaurant offers salads or sides of vegetables, right?
+Finding something that suits us shouldn’t be too hard.
 Wrong!
-Once at the restaurant you realize that the salads come with cheese or bacon bits, or that they are as plain and boring as they can be.
+Once at the restaurant we realize that the salads come with cheese or bacon bits, or that they are terribly plain and boring.
 Think iceberg lettuce, tomatoes and, of course, ranch.
-Okay, you tell yourself.
-You can do this.
-You’ll order a side of vegetables instead.
+Okay, we tell ourselves.
+We can do this.
+We’ll just order a side of vegetables instead.
 The asparagus sound good.
-But when your order arrives you are shocked to discover that they were sautéed in butter and topped with sour cream!
+But when our order arrives, we are shocked to discover that they were sautéed in butter and topped with sour cream!

 We’ve all been there.
-The truth is that restaurants typically don’t cater for the vegan community, and when they do, they rarely ever offer whole-foods, plant-based (WFPB) options.
-You know, for those of us trying to avoid oils, excessive salt, and sugar.
-So, is it even possible to enjoy a dinner out now that you’re paying close attention to what you eat?
+The truth is that restaurants typically don’t cater to the vegan community, and when they do, they rarely ever offer whole-food, plant-based options.
+You know, for those of us trying to avoid oils, excessive salt, sugar, and ultra-processed foods.
+So, is it even possible to enjoy a dinner out now that we’re paying close attention to what we eat?

-Yes, it is, but it does require some planning, some research, and at times some flexibility.
+Yes, it is.
+But, it does require some planning, research, and even some flexibility.

 Easy tips to avoid frustrating situations: